A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Introduction

-Therefore, we introduce PolyConFM, a pioneering polymer foundation model that overcomes the above challenge through conformation‑centric generative pretraining.
-In particular, given the vast chemical space of polymers, we decompose the polymer conformation into a sequence of local conformations (i.e., the corresponding conformation of each repeating unit within this polymer), serving as token‑like structural units for model input.
+Therefore, we introduce PolyConFM, a foundation model tailored for modeling and designing linear polymers, which effectively overcomes the above challenges through conformation-centric generative pretraining.
+In particular, considering that each linear polymer is essentially a continuous chain whose conformation can be naturally decomposed into a sequence of local conformations (i.e., the corresponding conformation of each repeating unit within the linear polymer), we employ these local conformations as token-like structural units for model input.
 During pretraining, as illustrated in Figure~\ref{fig: overview}c, we first train PolyConFM to reconstruct these local conformations via masked autoregressive (MAR) modeling and then train it to generate the required orientation transformations~\footnote{As shown in Figure~\ref{fig: overview}b, the bonding atoms between adjacent repeating units naturally overlap (e.g., atom-1 of the current repeating unit aligns with atom-3 of the preceding repeating unit).
-Therefore, we only need to generate rotational transformations, as translation transformations can be directly derived from the 3D coordinates of those overlapping atoms when assembling.} for assembling them to recover the corresponding polymer conformation, thereby enabling it to capture complex dependencies among repeating units for global structure modeling while simultaneously unlocking conformation generation capability for diverse downstream tasks.
-Moreover, given the severe scarcity of polymer conformation datasets, we devote considerable time and resources to constructing a high-quality dataset of over 50,000 polymers with conformations through molecular dynamics simulations.
-This dataset not only enables our conformation-centric pretraining but also provides strong momentum for future research.
+Therefore, we only need to generate rotational transformations, as translation transformations can be directly derived from the 3D coordinates of those overlapping atoms when assembling.} for assembling them, thereby recovering the corresponding polymer conformation.
+This pretraining strategy enables PolyConFM to capture complex dependencies among repeating units for global structure modeling and simultaneously unlock conformation-generation capabilities for diverse downstream tasks, leading to a systematic framework that bridges the gap between representation learning and generation.
+Meanwhile, to mitigate the severe scarcity of conformation datasets, we devote considerable time and resources to constructing a dataset of over 50,000 linear polymers with conformations through molecular dynamics simulations.
+This dataset not only enables our conformation-centric generative pretraining but also provides strong momentum for future research in this important field.